marionboynton/Rock-Classifier/README.md

  ### Acknowledgements

- We'd like to thank [Emile Lochner](https://www.linkedin.com/in/emile-lochner-94013914b/?originalSubdomain=za) who was our Tutor for the duration of this project.
+ We'd like to thank [Emmanuel Sekyi](https://www.linkedin.com/in/thesekyi/?originalSubdomain=gh) who was our Tutor for the duration of this project.